What is Arch?

 I, _________________, grant to Northwestern University the non-exclusive, perpetual, royalty-free right to digitize the work identified below (the “work”) and to archive, reproduce, distribute, display, disseminate, perform, and transmit the work, in whole or in part, without restriction or limitation, and to authorize others to do so, for educational and promotional purposes, in all formats now or hereafter known.
 I represent and warrant that I am the sole owner of the copyright in the work, that the work does not infringe or violate any rights of others, and that I have the authority to grant the rights requested in this agreement.
 I acknowledge that I retain the copyright of the work.
 I have obtained any necessary third-party rights and will provide copies of these permissions upon request by Northwestern University.
 I expressly release Northwestern University, its trustees, officers, agents, employees, licensees, and assignees, from any and all claims, including without limitation copyright, privacy, and defamation claims, arising out of any use, broadcast, exhibition, publication, or promotion of this work.

-As part of deposit you must select a license.
+As part of deposit you have the option to select a license.
 This license is your opportunity to explain to the end user exactly what they can or cannot do with your work.
 Arch prefers but does not require that materials be made available with a Creative Commons (CC) license.
 Before applying a CC license to your material, please be sure that you hold all the necessary rights to the work (i.e., that they have not been given to a publisher).
 For more information about Creative Commons licenses, see “About the Licenses.”
 In addition to using CC licenses, you may choose to mark your item "All rights reserved."
 If you need assistance, please email Digital Scholarship Services.

 Required metadata fields are: